Ernesto F. Valdes: Professor, Engineer, and Mentor

 Professor Valdes and the Civil Engineering World

 In 1970, Professor Valdes participated in the FIP VI Congress in Prague where he acted as the consulting engineer for the Italian firm, ITALCONSULT.
 During this convention, he was part of the elaboration of several bridge designs for Cuba’s expressway.
 In Addition, Ernesto F Valdes gave structural engineering lectures in several countries including Nicaragua, Brazil, and Peru.
-Throughout his travels, he obtained his title as a Professor in 1977, he got his masters in Structural Engineering in 1978, and finally in 1995 he completed a PHD in Technical Science.
-On August 17th, 2001 he began a new life in the United States.
+Throughout his travels, he obtained his title as a professor in 1977, he got his masters in Structural Engineering in 1978, and finally, in 1995 he completed a PHD in Technical Science.
+On August 17th, 2001, he began a new life in the United States.

 When Ernesto came to the States, not only was his personal life taking a spin, but his career was also shifting.
-When he arrived to Miami, he had to change his engineering path from horizontal structures to vertical structures.
+When he arrived in Miami, he had to change his engineering path from horizontal structures to vertical structures.
 From 2003 until 2016, he worked at DDA Engineers, P.A mainly calculating concrete buildings.
-DDA Engineers was founded in 1969 and has collaborated in the structural engineering for some of the most iconic buildings in Miami such as the Frost Museum of Science, Royal Caribbean Cruise Terminal, American Airlines Arena, among many others.
-Ernesto collaborated as a structural engineer in projects such as Marina Blue (60-floor sky scraper), the aquarium and planetarium at the Frost Museum of Science, and other medium buildings the firm was working on at the time.
-On 2016, Professor Ernesto F Valdes began working from home as a private consultant for structural engineering projects.
+DDA Engineers was founded in 1969 and has collaborated in the structural engineering for some of the most iconic buildings in Miami such as the Frost Museum of Science, Royal Caribbean Cruise Terminal, and American Airlines Arena, among many others.
+Ernesto collaborated as a structural engineer in projects such as Marina Blue (60-floor skyscraper), the aquarium and planetarium at the Frost Museum of Science, and other medium buildings the firm was working on at the time.
+In 2016, Professor Ernesto F Valdes began working from home as a private consultant for structural engineering projects.

 Ernesto F. Valdes.
 Professor, Engineer, and Mentor.

-Despite the fact that Ernesto hasn’t been a professor for years, his students still contact him everyday with engineering questions.
+Despite the fact that Ernesto hasn’t been a professor for years, his students still contact him every day with engineering questions.
 He states that the best way of learning is to teach others.
 But not only has he transmitted his knowledge through lectures, he has also written several technical articles which we will be sharing in the Publications section of our blog.
 Furthermore, he was the author of Dos Tomos de Puentes (Two Volumes of Bridges) and the co-author of the book Hormigon Pretensado (Post-Tensioned Concrete).
 Other engineers are great admirers of his work because of the way he explains engineering concepts.
 The writing style of Professor Valdes is very unique due to his teaching experience.
 For a teaser of his work, check out one of the articles he wrote for our company describing his structural analysis of the Champlain Towers Collapse.

 Furthermore, with his experience as a professor and being an author himself, he says Razon y Ser de los Tipos Estructurales (The Reason and Being of Structural Types) by Eduardo Torroja, is a book every structural engineer must read.
 Professor Valdes mentions that this book gives the perfect description of the science behind structural engineering without mentioning any formulas.
 He mentioned his concern that current structural engineers are becoming more dependent on design software as the years go by.
 He believes that current engineers and soon-to-be engineers must learn the theory behind building codes.
-They must not rely all their analyses on technology and they should double check their work manually.
-He encourages engineers to study as much as they can; and he mentions he would give the same advice to a younger version of himself.
+They must not rely all their analyses on technology, and they should double check their work manually.
+He encourages engineers to study as much as they can, and he mentions he would give the same advice to a younger version of himself.

 Knowledge is Power

 Knowledge is power.
 This famous and wise quote takes different meanings when referring to specific disciplines.
-When applying this concept into structural engineering, we can say that the students who have chosen this path have the power of adapting to the forces of nature and using them to their advantage.
+When applying this concept to structural engineering, we can say that the students who have chosen this path have the power of adapting to the forces of nature and using them to their advantage.
 We call them students because they will never stop learning.
 Engineers are constantly feeding their intellect with different research papers and publications to develop a better problem-solving mentality.
-However, there is nothing more nurturing than the advice and knowledge their mentors are able to transmit.
+However, there is nothing more nurturing than the advice and knowledge their mentors can transmit.
 We would like to thank Ernesto for all his contributions to the Civil Engineering world; and for the many lessons he has taught engineers all over the globe.

 Translation By: Ivet Llerena (Eastern Engineering Group).